 India’s ‘No First Use’ policy and increasing threat of Pakistan’s Tactical Nuclear Weapons

 New Delhi, Aug 19: Nuclear weapons are primarily developed to serve as deterrents.
-These weapons are made and stockpiled for what is called as 'assured secondary strike capability' which prevents the adversary from resorting to nuclear attack.
+These weapons are made and stockpiled for what is called as 'assured secondary strike capability' which prevents the adversary from resorting to a nuclear attack.

-India is considered as a responsible Nuclear Power, and has adopted a "No first use" (NFU) policy after its second nuclear tests in Pokhran in 1998.
+India is considered as a responsible Nuclear Power and has adopted a "No first use" (NFU) policy after its second nuclear tests in Pokhran in 1998.
 India has taken a clear stand that its nuclear weapons are solely for deterrence and, in case it comes to using nukes, it would be for "retaliation only".
-Retaliation to nuclear attack on its territory.
+Retaliation to a nuclear attack on its territory.

 Why has Pakistan developed tactical nuclear weapons?
 Major Gen PK Sehgal explains

 In this context, what Defence Minister Rajnath Singh said assumes significance.
-Singh's tweet on August 16, on one hand, reiterates India's firm commitment to the NFU policy, but on the other, it creates doubts, it provokes adversaries to debate whether New Delhi is considering to dump/make changes in it the 'no first use' (NFU) doctrine.
+Singh's tweet on August 16, on one hand, reiterates India's firm commitment to the NFU policy, but on the other, it creates doubts, it provokes adversaries to debate whether New Delhi is considering to dump/make changes in its 'no first use' (NFU) doctrine.
 Singh's tweet says "India firmly committed to the doctrine of NFU", but in the very next sentence, the Defence minister writes "What happens in future depends on the circumstances."

 This is bound to send a strong signal to both China and Pakistan, may be the tweet was meant to send such signal.
 There is a belief that by creating doubts about NFU, the deterrence is strengthened.
 One must also consider India's nuclear threat environment.
 Both China and Pakistan are nuclear powers with vastly different nuclear postures.
 Army Chief has time and stressed that India must be prepared to fight a two-front war.
 In this context, it can be deduced that Singh's remark was not a casual comment but a highly calculated strategic statement.